Nikhil-cmdd/Personal-Portfolio/README.md

-Certainly!
-Here's a basic project description you can use for your GitHub README section for your personal portfolio website:

----

 # Personal Portfolio

 This project is my personal portfolio website showcasing my skills, projects, and experience.
 It is built using HTML and CSS to create a responsive and visually appealing web presence.